-The high school and youth rules are nearly the same, some modifications are made for safety and to benefit the development of youth athletes.
+The high school and youth rules are nearly the same, however some modifications are made for safety and to benefit the development of youth athletes.
 The following points are some key differences that officials should know between high school and youth lacrosse.

-- " No "Take Out" Body Checks
+- " No "Take Out' Body Checks

 - " Targeting Fouls

 - " Fouling Out

 - " The 3-Yard Rule

-- " One-handed Stick Checks are a Penalty
+- " One-handed checks are a penalty at 10U and below

-- " Slow Whistles Situations
+- " Slow Whistle Situations

-PERSONAL AND EJECTION FOULS
+PERSONAL and EJECTION FOULS